karstenw/geosLib/README.md

 + Some differences between "Write Image V2.0" and "Write Image V2.1"

 + Clean the mess up and finish this trip on memory lane.

+# Summary

++ Send CBM CVT files to CBMConvertFile (in C64Data) DiskImages to DiskImage (also in c64Data).
+Look at geosFiletypeScanner's function on how to handle gzip and zip files.

++ IOW: get your geos file into a VLIRFile structure.
+The name is misleading since SEQ files go there too.
+That's what any of the conversion functions in geosData.py expect.